Your Financial Life

 Investing is another opportunity to strengthen your financial future.
 Are you currently saving for retirement?
 If you do not already contribute to a 401(k), now may be a great time to start, especially if your employer offers a match.
 Remember, money in a 401(k) is a long-term saving strategy and there can be penalties for withdrawing money prematurely.
 If you have questions about investing and retirement savings, contact one of our financial advisors to discuss your opportunities.

-Donating to charity: Many nonprofit organizations are organizing efforts to provide assistance to community members impacted by COVID-19.
-For example, United Way has established a COVID-19 Community Response and Recovery Fund.
-If you are in a strong financial position, your donation could make a great impact on those who are most vulnerable.
+Donating to charity: Many nonprofit organizations continue to raise funds to assist community members with basic needs such as food and housing.
+If you are in a strong financial position, your donation could make a great impact on those who are experiencing ongoing challenges.

 Home renovations: Perhaps you’ve wanted to paint the dining room or install a new appliance.
 Using the extra cash to make a home improvement could increase the value of your home when you decide to sell.